Bypass firewalls using Shadowsocks + Cloak

 Save all settings and go back to the app’s main screen.
 Select the newly added profile in the list so that it becomes active, and click on the airplane icon at the bottom of the screen.

-That’s it!
 By default, shadowsocks-android runs as a VPN and will proxy all traffic on your device.
 You can change it in the profile settings if you want (“Feature settings” - “Route”).

 iOS